-The Directors have prepared the revised Solvency and Financial Condition Report on the going concern basis as they do not intend to liquidate the Company or to cease its operations, and as they have concluded that the Company's financial position means that this is realistic.
-They have also concluded that there are no material uncertainties that could have cast significant doubt over its ability to continue as a going concern for at least a year from the date of approval of the revised Solvency and Financial Condition Report ("the going concern period").
+The Directors have prepared the Solvency and Financial Condition Report on the going concern basis as they do not intend to liquidate the Company or to cease its operations, and as they have concluded that the Company's financial position means that this is realistic.
+They have also concluded that there are no material uncertainties that could have cast significant doubt over its ability to continue as a going concern for at least a year from the date of approval of the Solvency and Financial Condition Report ("the going concern period").

 We used our knowledge of the Company, its industry and the general economic environment in which it operates to identify the inherent risks in its business model and analysed how those risks might affect the Company's financial resources or ability to continue operations over the going concern period.
-The risks that were considered most likely to adversely affect the Company's available financial resources over this period were:
+The risk that was considered most likely to adversely affect the Company's available financial resources over this period was the valuation of technical provisions given the estimation and judgement involved in setting these reserves.